opulencephp/docs/contributing.md

   * Your method name should describe exactly what it does, nothing more, and nothing less
   * If you are having trouble naming a method, that's probably a sign that it is doing too much and should be refactored
 * Must be lower camel case, eg `compileList()`
+  * Acronyms in function/method names &lte; 2 characters long, capitalize each character, eg `startIO()`
+  * "Id" is an abbreviation (not an acronym) for "Identifier", so it should be capitalized `Id`
 * Must answer a question if returning a boolean variable, eg `hasAccess()` or `userIsValid()`
   * Always think about how your function/method will be read aloud in an `if` statement.  `if (userIsValid())` reads better than `if (isUserValid())`.
 * Must use `getXXX()` and `setXXX()` for functions/methods that get and set properties, respectively